10 Common New York Tourist Mistakes

 1. Staying in Midtown or Times Square

-The #1 mistake tourists make is staying in Midtown or Times Square when they come to New York.
+The #1 mistake tourists make is staying in a hotel in Midtown or Times Square when they come to New York.

 Please don’t do this!

-If it’s your first trip to New York, I totally understand that you’ll want to visit certain attractions in Midtown and visit Times Square.
-But that’s something you can dedicate one day of your trip to.
-There’s no need to base yourself there the whole time.
+If it’s your first trip to New York, I totally understand that you’ll want to visit certain attractions in Midtown and visit Times Square, but that’s something you can dedicate one day of your trip to.
+There’s no need to base yourself there the whole time when there are so many awesome neighborhoods and charming hotels to stay in New York.

 2. Paying full price at museums